Lattice QCD study of the $K^*(892)$ resonance at the physical point: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

-In this manuscript, we investigate the quark-mass dependence of the vector resonance $K^*(892)$ in the isospin $I=1/2$ channel for $\pi K$ scattering within lattice QCD method.
-Over 80 finite-volume spectra across 6 pion-mass as well as 3 lattice spacing ensembles are fitted by the QCs with three distinct parameterizations of infinite-volume amplitude.
-The phase shifts for each pion-mass ensemble exhibits a narrow resonance structure and the corresponding pole positions are found on the RSII for all parameterizations.
-Based on those pole positions from six different pion masses and 3 lattice spacings, an extrapolation to the physical pion and kaon mass as well as continuum limit is performed.
-This results in the physical $K^*(892)$ being located at $\sqrt{s_0}=[883(22) -i20(13)] \mathrm{MeV}$, which is consistent with the ones from the PDG and previous lattice calculations.
+In this work, we study the P-wave $K\pi$ scattering using eight $N_f=2+1$ Wilson-Clover ensembles with various pion masses and lattice spacings.
+A large number of finite-volume energy levels are obtained by using both rest frame and moving frames.
+The scattering phase shifts are determined via L\"uscher's finite volume method with three different parametrizations of the scattering amplitude.
+The phase shifts consistently exhibit a narrow resonance structure, and poles corresponding to the $K^*(892)$ are found for all parameterizations and all ensembles.
+The pole positions are then extrapolated to the physical pion and kaon masses and to the continuum limit.
+The extrapolated pole of the $K^*(892)$ is located at $\sqrt{s_0}=[883(22) -i20(13)] \mathrm{MeV}$, which is in excellent agreement with the values in the PDG.

-Our next task in future is to investigate the evolution of the broad $\kappa$ resonance as the quark masses vary, which is more complicated than the $K^*(892)$ .
-The difficulties arise in two aspects.
-First, the QCs in the $A_1$ irrep. couple the $S$-wave with the $P$-wave, which make the fitting more challenging.
-Second, the pole position of $\kappa$ resonance is unstable in the simple $K$-matrix parameterization according to the previous lattice results, which is partly due to the neglected left-hand-cut contribution in the simple $K$-matrix parameterization.
-We expect the product parameterization would be better than the simple $K$-matrix analysis.
-Also, the unitarized chiral perturbation theory is expected to give more stable results.
-And our ultimate hope is to solve this problem in the Roy-Steiner equations when sufficient data is available.
+Our next task in the future is to investigate the evolution of the broad $\kappa$ resonance as the quark masses vary, which is more complicated than the $K^*(892)$ .
+According to previous lattice results, the pole position of $\kappa$ resonance is unstable in the analysis using the $K$-matrix parameterization~\cite{Wilson:2019wfr}.
+This instability may be partly due to the neglect of left-hand-cut contribution in the simple $K$-matrix parameterization.
+We expect the product representation parameterization would be better than the simple $K$-matrix analysis.
+The parameterization based on the unitarized chiral perturbation theory is also expected to yield stable results.
+Furthermore, additional lattice data could provide inputs for the Roy-Steiner equations to produce more reliable results.